walmartlabs/concord-website/docs/plugins/git.md

 The `getPR` action can be used to get a specific PR from a GitHub repository.
 The output of the action is stored in a variable `pr`, containing the  `PullRequest` details.
-It can used at later point in the flow.
+It can be used at a later point in the flow.

 The following parameters are needed in addition to the general parameters: